emilynassi/heroes-of-pymoli/heroes-of-pymoli.md

 However, there is only a 13 cent difference in average price spent between male and female, while the average price spent from gender non-diclosed is 30 cents more than males.

-2. Teenagers are the majority players of the game, at 30%, while 20-24 year olds make up 26 percent.
-There is a 19 percent drop in players in the next age group, as 25-29 is 7.7%.
-20-24 year olds spend more on average, than 15-19 year olds, while 30-34 year olds spend the most at $3.35 per transaction.
+2. 20-24 year olds make the most in-app purchases.
+However, they are 5th in average purchase price.
+30-34 year olds spend the most per in-app purchase.

 3. The most popular items does not make the game as much money as the most profitable ones.
 However, the Retribution Axe, which is the most profitable item ties for third on the